The Brief, August 2021: News from Amazon and Amazon Ads

 Amazon wedding registry gift giving, and event and party supply sales have more than doubled year over year.
 Outdoor furniture sales nearly doubled.

-Sweats sales were up by more than 60% and jewellery sales nearly tripled year over year.
-Athleisure sales increased by more than 50% year over year, with top categories including athletic bottoms (40% increase), athletic tops (45% increase) and leggings (90% increase).
+Sweats sales were up by more than 60% and jewelry sales nearly tripled year over year.
+Athleisure sales increased by more than 50% year over year, with top categories including athletic bottoms (40% increase), athletic tops (45% increase), and leggings (90% increase).